feldera/feldera/docs/sql/udf.md

 `Result<T, Box<dyn std::error::Error>>`, where `T` is the Rust
 equivalent of the expected return type of the SQL function.
-The Rust function should return an `Err` only when the function fails at runtime; in this case the returned error can use the source position information to indicate where the error has originated in the code.
+The Rust function should return an `Err` only when the function fails at runtime.
 The function should return an error only for fatal conditions, similar to other SQL functions (e.g., array index out of bounds, arithmetic overflows, etc.).

-### Source position information

-The first argument passed to the Rust function is always `pos:
-&SourcePositionRange`.
-This argument indicates the position in the SQL source code of the call to this user-defined function.
-This information can be used to generate better runtime error messages when the user-defined function encounters an error.
-(Note: currently Calcite does not provide any source position information, but we hope to remedy this state of affairs soon.)

 ## Limitations